alpianon/pandoc-inline-headers/README.md

 Inline header delimiters, as well as inline numbering and header styles, can be customized globally and/or for a specific chapter.

-**NEW:** With the additional crossref-ordered-list filter (used in cascade *before* pandoc-crossref) if can handle also markdown ordered lists, converting them into "native" pandoc-crossref ordered lists, that can be referenced by adding the item's number or letter to section identifier (like `@sec:mysection:a`).
+**NEW:** With the additional crossref-ordered-list filter (used in cascade *before* pandoc-crossref), it can handle also markdown ordered lists, converting them into "native" pandoc-crossref ordered lists, that can be referenced by adding the item's number or letter to section identifier (like `@sec:mysection:a`).

 Here is an example of the filter in action with html preview: